(To see last week's blog post--scroll down to the end of this week, then the Week of May 6-12, 2019 will be there. If it's not, hit "Older Posts.")

 the Organization of the Church.

-We had lunch with our
+After Institute we had lunch with

-wonderful long-time friends,
+our wonderful long-time friends,

 Ross and Karen Taylor.